brunonevado/IM-models/README.md

 IM models used in Nevado et al. (2018) Pleistocene glacial cycles drive isolation, gene flow and speciation in the high elevation Andes.
-New Phytologist, accepted.
+New Phytologist 219 (2): 779-793.

 Some models were newly implemented, while others were previously published in